seek-oss/sku/.changeset/happy-phones-watch.md

 Then run `sku format`.

 **Note:** Changing import order can affect the behaviour of your application.
-After running sku format, please ensure your app still works and looks as expected.
+After running `sku format`, please ensure your app still works and looks as expected.
 Additionally, `@ts-ignore` comments above imports will **not** be moved as part of the autofix.
 These comments will need be moved manually.